 - Add gluten-free oats, almond flour, and gluten-free flour blend and stir with a wooden spoon or whisk.
 The batter should be semi-thick but pourable.
 If too thick add more water or almond milk.
 If too thin, add more almond flour or gluten-free flour blend.

 - Divide between cake pans and bake for 45 minutes – 1 hour, or until deep golden brown and a toothpick inserted into the center comes out completely clean.

 - Remove from oven and let rest in pans until completely cool.
 Once cooled, gently loosen the sides with a butter knife and use a plate to invert and flip the cakes out of their pans.
 Transfer to a serving plate or cake stand and frost with desired frosting of choice.

 - If frosting with cream cheese frosting, store in the refrigerator up to 3 days.
 If frosting with buttercream, store at room temperature up to 3 days.
 Freeze to keep fresh for up to 1 month (though best when fresh).

 *The almond flour (which is comprised of blanched almonds making it different than almond meal) I would recommend is WellBee’s, which can be found on Amazon.
 You can try subbing almond meal but I haven’t tested it that way and cannot guarantee the results.
 Almond flour gives a drier, fluffier texture that’s ideal in this cake.

-*For the gluten free blend in this recipe I used Fork and Bean's Light GF blend, but I would think Bob's Red Mill 1:1 GF Baking Blend and my DIY Gluten Free Blend would work well, too!
-And of course, if you're not gluten free, feel free to sub spelt flour, whole wheat flour, or unbleached all purpose for the gluten free blend.
+*For the gluten-free blend in this recipe I used Fork and Bean’s Light GF blend, but I would think Bob’s Red Mill 1:1 GF Baking Blend and my DIY Gluten-Free Blend would work well, too!
+And, of course, if you’re not gluten-free, feel free to sub spelt, whole-wheat, or unbleached all-purpose flour for the gluten-free blend.

-*Nutrition information is a rough estimate for 1 of 12 slices without icing.
+*Nutrition information is a rough estimate calculated without icing.